QuentinCG/Safe-For-All/README.md

 ## How to install

+1) Be sure Java is installed in your computer (else download it <a href="https://www.java.com/fr/download/">here</a>)

-Download the application <a href="https://github.com/QuentinCG/Safe-For-All/releases/download/1-0-0/Safe-For-All-1-0-0.jar">here</a>
+2) Download the application <a href="https://github.com/QuentinCG/Safe-For-All/releases/download/1-0-0/Safe-For-All-1-0-0.jar">here</a>

-The application can be launched.
+3) Launch the application